 •Until 1940, most drinking in the Netherlands took place in pubs.
 Then, drinking at home became common.

 •Beer production reached pre-prohibition levels.
-Yet there were with half the number of breweries in operation as in 1910.
+But there were half the number of breweries in operation as in 1910.

 •The barrel tax in the U.S. was raised from $5.00 to $6.00.

-Brewers were required to allocate 15% of their production for U.S. military use.
+The U.S. required brewers to allocate 15% of their production for military use.